 The Great Railway Bazaar by Paul Theroux

-In this travelogue Paul Theroux recounts his 4-month journey through Europe, the Middle East, India, and Southeast Asia on the continent’s fabled trains: the Orient Express, the Golden Arrow to Kuala Lumpur, the Mandalay Express and the Trans-Siberian Express.
+In this travelogue, Paul Theroux recounts his four-month journey through Europe, the Middle East, India, and Southeast Asia on the continent’s fabled trains: the Orient Express, the Golden Arrow to Kuala Lumpur, the Mandalay Express, and the Trans-Siberian Express.
 His well-documented and entertaining adventures have come to be considered a classic in the travel literature genre.
 This journal satisfies the vicarious traveler and inspires the adventurous man.

 The Last of the Mohicans by James Fenimore Cooper

 The Last of the Mohicans was the second book in Cooper’s Leatherstocking Tales pentalogy and is set in 1757 during the French and Indian War.
 The French were particularly dependent on Native Americans for help in the fight.
 Primarily set in the New York wilderness, a colonel’s two daughters, Alice and Cora, need to be transported to a safe destination.
 Among the caravan guarding the women are a group of frontiersman and Indians including Chingachgook (the last chief of the Mohicans) and Uncas.
 The characterization of these protagonists would become an enduring part of the archetypes of frontiersmen and Indians that remain within the popular consciousness today.

 One of the great American novels, The Grapes of Wrath is set in the Dust Bowl-era Midwest.
 Forced to move, the Joad family drives westward with thousands of other down-on-their-luck Okies in order to try to find a better life for themselves in California.
 There’s perhaps no better snapshot of this time period of American history than Steinbeck’s masterpiece.
 Plus, the final scene is one that will stick with you for a long time to come.

 Education of a Wandering Man by Louis L’Amour